Research

-My research examines youth and adult learning as relational, situated, and ethically charged practices.
+My research examines learning as relational, situated, and ethically charged practices.
 I am interested in how people come to understand themselves and their responsibilities through relationships and practices of care across complex social, cultural, and more-than-human contexts.
-My scholarship is interdisciplinary, collaborative, and community-engaged, bridging critical adult education, respectful engagement with Indigenous knowledges, feminist inquiry, critical posthumanism, and arts-based research practices.
+My scholarship is interdisciplinary, collaborative, and community-engaged, bridging critical education and social science; respectful engagement with Indigenous knowledges; feminist inquiry; critical posthumanism; and qualitative, arts-based, and multispecies research practices.

 My research has been primarily funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Recent funded projects include: